Title: Why Mummy Drinks

 Author: Gill Sims

 Genre: Fiction | Humorous | Marriage & Family

 Thank you to Harper Collins Canada for this free arc in exchange for my honest review.

-My Review: Mom’s who feel undervalued, overworked and spread thin will love and relate to WHY MUMMY DRINKS, a laugh out loud story about an exhausted mom who loves her husband and her children dearly but needs a drink (or two) to see her through.
+Review: Mom’s who feel undervalued, overworked and spread thin will love and relate to Why Mummy Drinks, a laugh out loud story about an exhausted mom who loves her husband and her children dearly but needs a drink (or two) to see her through.

 Ellen is like so many mom’s out there.
 She’s taken a lesser profile job to cut childcare costs and be available for her children.
 She dreams about what a perfect day looks like – breakfast made to order for her beloved Peter and Jane, dishes done, house tidy and a delicious dinner put into the slow cooker.
 But, instead her day goes like this: oversleep, throw cereal in front of children for breakfast, rush out the door dragging the kids and dog to school, argue with kids after school about everything and realize you forgot to turn on the slow cooker at 5:30pm.
 Drink wine.